 2. Introduce a bedtime (or nap time) routine

-Research has shown time and time again that infants and young children with a regular bedtime routine have more consistent sleep patterns and sleep for longer periods than those who don’t.
-Even if it’s just a simple case of bath, milk, stories and a cuddle, the predictability of a nightly bedtime routine can do wonders for a baby’s sleep habits as they start to feel gradually more secure in knowing what’s going to happen next.
+Research has shown that infants and young children with a regular bedtime routine have more consistent sleep patterns.
+They also sleep for longer periods than those who don’t.
+The predictability of a gentle bedtime routine can do wonders for a baby’s sleep habits.

 3. Use white or pink noise

-In case you’re unfamiliar with what has become a familiar soundtrack to many a mother’s life, white noise is the sound that is created when you mix together all the possible sound frequencies and tones that the human ear can hear – similar to that hissing sound you get between stations on a car radio.
+White noise is the combined sound of all the sound frequencies that the human ear can hear.
+It’s similar to that hissing sound you get between stations on a car radio.
 Pink noise is pretty much the same but with the bass end of the frequencies turned up slightly.

-If you want to give white or pink noise a go (personally I find pink noise a bit easier on my own ears when awake and hearing it through the baby monitor) then it’s important that you make sure not to blast it out.
-Research carried out by the American Association of Pediatricians (AAP) found that many white noise machines on the market are loud enough to damage an infant’s tender hearing, so ensure that whatever is producing the the white noise is placed at least 7-feet away from your baby and that the volume is no louder than 50dBA (decibels).
-That’s approximately the volume of someone having a shower or the sound of moderate rainfall.
+It’s important that you make sure not to blast out white or pink noise too loudly.
+Research has found that many white noise machines are loud enough to damage an infant’s tender hearing.
+Make sure the white noise is placed at least 7-feet away from your baby.
+The volume should be no louder than the volume of the shower, or the sound of moderate rainfall.

-To understand the importance of these baby sleep techniques we need to talk a bit about circadian rhythms, the body’s natural, instinctive daily cycle and behavioural changes that work in response to light and darkness.
-Our circadian rhythms partly determine our sleep patterns, helping our body to wind down for sleep when it gets dark and gradually rouse when it’s morning (yes, even without copious amounts of coffee so I’m told!!)
+At this point we need to talk a bit about circadian rhythms, commonly known as the “body clock”.
+It’s the body’s natural, instinctive daily cycle that work in response to light and darkness.
+Our circadian rhythms help determine our sleep patterns.
+They influence how we wind down for sleep when it gets dark and gradually awaken when it starts to get light.

-As they’ve spent their entire existence in the darkness of the womb, when babies are born their circadian rhythms are vastly different to that of an adult.
-Their bodies literally have no idea whether it’s day or night and therefore when it’s time to be awake or time to be asleep.
-Part of the process of newborn development during the first 3-4 months is the establishment of circadian rhythms that align with that of an adult.
-They need to learn the difference between night and day so that their bodies know when to release the appropriate levels of hormones, body temperature changes and other elements that facilitate wakefulness and (probably of more interest to you!) sleeping.
+When babies are born their circadian rhythms are completely different to that of an adult.
+Their bodies literally have no idea whether it’s day or night.
+Therefore they don’t know when it’s time to be awake or time to be asleep.
+During the first 3-4 months of life, babies gradually develop circadian rhythms.
+This will eventually help their bodies learn the difference between night and day.

-Get them out of the house in the morning light as soon as you can, even if it’s just in the garden and even when the weather is less than appealing.
-This helps your baby’s body understand that it is morning and therefore “awake” time.
+- Get them out of the house in the morning light as soon as you can.
+Even if it’s just in the garden or by an open window.
+Do try to be consistent, even when the weather is less than appealing.

-Invest in a black out blind for the room they sleep in.
-Just as conscious exposure to natural daylight will help your baby’s circadian rhythms respond by releasing “awake” hormones, shutting out as much light as possible will help foster sleeping hormones.
+- Invest in a black out blind for the room they sleep in.
+Shutting out as much light as possible will help foster sleeping hormones.

-Keep screens away from your baby at least 90 but preferably 120 minutes before bedtime.
-The blue light from screens has huge impacts on a baby’s ability to sleep and produce melatonin so turn off the TV, say goodbye to bedtime hour on Cbeebies or nighttime lullabies on YouTube, and keep all screens off and away from your baby’s environment from 1.5-2 hours before bedtime until the morning.
+- Keep screens away from your baby at least 90 but preferably 120 minutes before bedtime.
+The blue light from screens has huge impacts on a baby’s ability to sleep and produce melatonin.
+Keep all screens off and away from your baby’s environment from 1.5-2 hours before bedtime.

-If your baby is a newborn and isn’t yet showing signs of rolling around, then one of the most ancient and traditional techniques to help baby sleep is swaddling.
-Wrapping your baby up in a swaddle blanket or popping them in a swaddle bag may help them to feel more comforted during the night and therefore need to wake less.
+One of the most ancient and traditional alternatives to sleep training is swaddling.
+It’s only suitable for babies who aren’t yet rolling.
+Wrapping your baby up in a swaddle blanket or popping them in a swaddle bag helps them feel more like they did in the womb.

-Swaddling is a traditional practice that involves wrapping your baby up tight in a breathable piece of fabric to try and recreate the tight, restricted feeling they experienced everyday in the womb.
-As well as providing a familiar, comforting sensation for young babies, swaddling also prevents babies from flailing their limbs around and startling themselves awake.
+Swaddling is a traditional practice that involves wrapping your baby up tight in a breathable piece of fabric.
+It also prevents babies from flailing their limbs around and startling themselves awake.